That you should decide what a design should do before you start to think about what it should look like.

 That everyone should stop using the word “disruptive.”
 Just stop it.
 Right now.

-That the minute you begin to have no doubt that you’re really good at something is the minute you start to become really bad at it.
+That the minute you start to be certain you’re really good at something is the minute you start to become really bad at it.

 That wanting to seem different is not the same thing as wanting to be different.